*This post may contain affiliate links. Read more »

 Pandan Leaves

 (Daun Pandan): These fragrant leaves are commonly used in Southeast Asian cooking to add a sweet, vanilla-like flavor and aroma to dishes (like kuih dadar and nasi uduk betawi).
-If fresh pandan leaves are not available, pandan extract can be used as a substitute.
+If fresh pandan leaves are not available, a good quality, natural pandan extract can be used as a substitute.

 Lemongrass